EUCAIM/End-User-Guide/6-UserGuide4Members.md

 By using the user interface, an eCRF(electronic Case Report Form) template defined in an excel file can be uploaded to the platform and assigned to a single project, as shown in the figure 6.4 and 6.5 :

 ![image](figures/image6-4.png)

 Figure 6.4.
-Adding an eCRF template to a project in QP- Once the template is uploaded, the variables specified by the eCRF template can be filled in for each subject of the project.
+Adding an eCRF template to a project in QP-Insights

+Once the template is uploaded, the variables specified by the eCRF template can be filled in for each subject of the project.
 By clicking in the icon of the eCRF file, an editable form corresponding to the eCRF template can be edited as shown in the following pictures.
 The status of the eCRF (incomplete, completed or validated) is shown by different colours of the file icon.

 ![image](figures/image6-5.png)

 Figure 6.5: Filling in the eCRF for a subject

 In addition, QP-Insights supports the ingestion of clinical data through a set of APIs that allows verified users to interact directly with it without the need for a user interface.
 Uploading and editing eCRF (electronic Case Report Form) is possible via API.

 This API transaction is described in the annexes (5.1.2.
 Calls related to UAH4).